HKLM\SYSTEM - Enum\USBSTOR

 Each USB device is associated with a dedicated subkey under the Enum\USB

-of the device (referencing either the device’s serial number
+instance ID of the device (referencing either the device’s serial number or

 location information).